-- Decommissioning will begin within 12 months after the Project's useful life ends and will be completed within 24 months once initiated. - Removal of above-surface facilities and infrastructure that have no ongoing purpose. - Removal of underground cables to a depth of 24 inches (2 feet). - Removal of foundations, buildings, and ancillary equipment to a depth of 48 inches (4 feet). - The site will be graded to restore the area to near as practicable to pre-construction conditions, with topsoil respread to the pre-disturbance depth. - Grading and reseeding will follow Natural Resource Conservation Service recommendations.
+- Decommissioning will begin within 12 months after the Project's useful life ends and will be completed within 24 months once initiated. - Removal of above-surface facilities and infrastructure that have no ongoing purpose. - Removal of underground cables to a depth of 24 inches (2 feet). - Removal of foundations, buildings, and ancillary equipment to a depth of 48 inches (4 feet). - The site will be graded to restore the area to near as practicable to pre-construction conditions, with topsoil respread to the proper density consistent and compatible with the surrounding area . - Grading and reseeding will follow Natural Resource Conservation Service recommendations.